How Kiron works

 Outside of our focus countries Kiron has a limited offer:

 - Kiron is a learning opportunity, but not a university.
-Kiron does not provide access to university or degrees.
+Kiron does not provide direct access to university or degrees.

 - Kiron is for free, but only for refugees, IDPs and asylum seekers.